 Looking at the text above, it reminds if you have questions you can go to the MSDN forum, or post your question on Twitter with the #sqlhelp hashtag, and/or tagging @SQLServer.
-Personally I always dig deep in the MS Docs before looking anywhere else.
+Personally, I always dig deep in MS Docs before looking anywhere else.

 The download completes and I’m installing a fresh local test SQL Server 2022 instance, the Developer edition should do.